rethinkdb/horizon/GETTING-STARTED.md

 If you want, you can `npm init` or `bower init` in the `example-app` directory to set up dependencies etc.

-`.hzconfig` is a [toml](https://github.com/toml-lang/toml) configuration file where you can set all the different options for Horizon Server.
-[Read more about available configuration options here](/client/README.md#--hzconfig--file).
+`.hz/config.toml` is a [toml](https://github.com/toml-lang/toml) configuration file where you can set all the different options for Horizon Server.
+[Read more about available configuration options here](/cli/README.md#hzconfigtoml-file).

 By default, horizon creates a basic `index.html` to serve so you can verify everything is working: